cheycattani/cheycattani/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
+- 👽 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- &nbsp; A book lover 📕, a series lover 🎞️ and an aspiring musician 🎸.
+- 📕 🎞️ 🎸 &nbsp; A book lover, a series lover and an aspiring musician.
-- 👽 &nbsp; Learning any tecnology that apears on my way.
 - 🎓 &nbsp; Information Systems at the Federal University of Itajubá.